wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 1.2.04.04 =
+Fixed new definition updates to properly update the version number and added option to exclude directories.

 = 1.2.04.02 =
 Changed definition updates to write to the DB instead of a file and added better messages about available updates.